JonathanFry3/KSolve/STATISTICS.md

  ## How Much Memory is Needed
  These figures were acquired by running a deal too complex to be decided with any of the state limits tested and observing the peak memory used.
-They were run on a Windows 10 machine with the _ran_ programcompiled with the Microsoft MVSC compiler, although the compiler used will make little difference.
+They were run on a Windows 10 machine with the _ran_ program compiled with the Microsoft MVSC compiler, although the compiler used will make little difference.
 The figures would be nearly the same for the _KSolve_ program.

  State Limit|Peak Memory